tschanzvera/Adding-Style-To-ToDo-List/README.md

 ## Roadmap of future improvements

-I would like to make the eye blink when I click on
+I would like to add more style and a button that would make the item that I add either red or blue depending on its importance.

 ## support